Chapter IV – The Jewel

 The retort was a slap that left him flinching.
 "Yeah," he bit back.
 "That seems to be working out great for the two of you."

-Kagome's temper climbed up her chest.
-She fisted the blanket, pulling it higher.
+Kagome's temper climbed up her chest, and she fisted the blanket, pulling it higher.
 "Better than pretending to be a pseudo-nice guy who skulks over me, objectifying the idea of me in his head," she sat straighter.

 Kouga shook his head, sending his rewound ponytail over his shoulder.
 "I'm not in love with the idea of you Kagome!"
 His hands matched hers, balling into fists at his sides.
 "You're the one who doesn't know me!
-Thinking so little of my feelings only shows how far in your periphery I lie."
+Thinking so little of my feelings for you?"

 "Sorry we're not closer," she echoed his sarcasm.
 "I can't imagine why."